huggingface/transformers/docs/source/en/tasks/semantic_segmentation.md

 Common real-world applications of semantic segmentation include training self-driving cars to identify pedestrians and important traffic information, identifying cells and abnormalities in medical imagery, and monitoring environmental changes from satellite imagery.

+## Fine-tuning a Model for Segmentation

 We will now:

 1. Finetune [SegFormer](https://huggingface.co/docs/transformers/main/en/model_doc/segformer#segformer) on the [SceneParse150](https://huggingface.co/datasets/scene_parse_150) dataset.
-2. Use your finetuned model for inference.
+2. Use your fine-tuned model for inference.

 <Tip>
 The task illustrated in this tutorial is supported by the following model architectures: